HamBrick327/Grooby/README.md

 This bot downloads music and adds it to the ./queue directory, which is not part of this repo

-This is a test repo for me to learn how to use git gooder, I have a much more feature-rich bot on my personal stuff that will be committed when I learn how to use git good.

   -play <song to play>